yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 Due to the fact that an ETL-Process can be very complex depending on the nature of the source systems, transformations and tools involved to implement this process, it can be complicated to handle metadata effectively.
 In practice, there are architectures that are being used to manage metadata.
 These include:
-+ Central metadata management: Meta Data for all components and authorization structures are stored in a the database.
++ Central metadata management: Meta Data for all components and authorization structures are stored in the database.
 This method is less used.
 This reduces redundancy and everyone has access to the same information but it is difficult to manage or maintene as the metadata grows.
 + Decentralized metadata management: Meta Data is stored in the various tools or components involved the ETL-Process.